This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 This is a life-long disorder without a cure, but the effects are wide-ranging.
 The symptoms may be so mild that they are barely detectable in some but completely debilitating in others.

-Characteristic symptoms include either too much or too little muscle tone, rigid muscles, spastic muscles, poor muscle coordination, slow and writhing movements, delayed motor development, difficulty walking, difficulty swallowing, drooling, difficulty speaking, and seizures.
+Characteristic symptoms include either too much or too little muscle tone, rigid muscles, spastic muscles, poor muscle coordination, slow and twisting movements, delayed motor development, difficulty walking, difficulty swallowing, drooling, difficulty speaking, and seizures.

 What Is Down Syndrome?